rosensilva/ballerina-samples/loadbalance-failover/README.md

 ## <a name="what-you-build"></a>  What you'll build

-You’ll build a web service with loadbalancing and failover mechanisms.
-To understand this better, you'll be mapping this with a real world scenario of a book finding service.
-The book finding service will use three remote backends running three identical book store services to retrieve the book details.The failover and load balancing mechaisms help to balance the load amoung all the available remote servers.
+You’ll build a web service with load balancing and failover mechanisms.
+To understand this better, you'll be mapping this with a real-world scenario of a book finding service.
+The book finding service will use three remote backends running three identical bookstore services to retrieve the book details.The failover and load balancing mechanisms help to balance the load among all the available remote servers.

 &nbsp;
 &nbsp;